WildLotus-15/CS50W-Project-5-Final/README.md

 2. In your terminal `cd` into project5 directory.
 3. Run `python manage.py makemigrations meme` to make migrations for the meme app.
 4. Run `python manage.py migrate` to apply migrations to your database.
-5. Check `requirements.txt` file to download required Python packages.
+5. Check the `requirements.txt` file to download the required Python packages.

 [Back to Top](cs50-final-project---meme-app)